Main concerns of simple yoga (5)

 4 Support your posterior (hips and the ends of your thighs at your hips) seated firmly and support the ends of your shins as near as possible to your knees firmly in a position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition.

-Chapter 1 describes how to combine these concerns to gather your legs, hips and backbone into a comfortable cross-legged position to remain seated still to benefit from the position of your body.
+Chapter 1 describes how to combine these concerns to place your legs, hips and backbone into a comfortable position to remain seated still to benefit from the position of your body.
 Chapter 1 contains enough information for you to begin and progress in simple yoga without personal help from an instructor.

-The priority of concerns that you need to follow to place your body in the best cross-legged position that you can to remain seated still to benefit from the position of your body is the same priority of concerns that you need to maintain to ensure that remaining seated still will be beneficial.
-Although you might experience any one of these five parts of the method naturally before the others, you need to maintain these five parts of the method in this priority of their importance to benefit reliably from the position of your body when you remain seated still to benefit from your physical position.
+The priority of concerns that you need to follow to place your body in the best position that you can is the same priority of concerns that you need to maintain to ensure that remaining seated still will be beneficial.
+Although you might experience any part of the method naturally before the others, you need to maintain each part of the method in this order to benefit reliably from the position of your body while you remain seated still.

 Intend to be the best person that you can be